 Cancer experts who focus on the female reproductive system are called gynecologic oncologists.
 Patients at Wellstar have access to these specialists, who have a higher degree of training and experience in this field than what is typical in a community setting.
 Here, you get top treatment from caring gynecologic cancer experts, the most advanced surgical robotic technology, clinical trials and personalized medicine close to home.

 Multidisciplinary care for better outcomesWe believe collaboration by experienced gynecological cancer experts leads to better outcomes.
 That's why people with endometrial cancer benefit from our team of specialists coming together to diagnose, stage and design treatment plans.
 Our Gynecological Tumor Board is made up of gynecological oncologists, radiation oncologists, pathologists and genetic specialists.

 Our experts have expertsWellstar is the first health system in Georgia that is a member of the Mayo Clinic Care Network, giving our uterine cancer experts a direct connection to Mayo Clinic specialists.
-Physicians and patients can request electronic consults and second opinions at no additional cost.
+Physicians and patients can request eConsults — virtual second opinions — from Mayo Clinic specialists at no additional cost to patients.

 Wellstar is accredited by the American College of Surgeons (ACS) Commission on Cancer (CoC) program and is the recipient of the COC’s Outstanding Achievement Award, the highest honor given to a cancer program in the U.S.

 Diagnosis for Endometrial CancerWomen are typically diagnosed with endometrial cancer after they experience symptoms such as vaginal bleeding after menopause.
 Symptoms of endometrial (uterine) cancer are: